Monolithic Algebraic Multigrid Preconditioners for the Stokes Equations: Monolithic Multigrid

 \section{Monolithic Multigrid}

-In this section, we introduce our multilevel algorithm for solving the Stokes system, $Kx=b$, referenced in~\cref{eq:saddle}.
-The algorithm comprises several key components that we will detail in subsequent sections, namely: \begin{itemize} \item the use of the low-order \isoptwopone\ discretization to precondition the system; \item the construction of algebraic multigrid hierarchies for separate portions of the system, including the vector Laplacian on the velocity variables (represented by $A$) and the \textit{div-grad}-like system for pressure; \item a careful algebraic coarsening of the $(\vec{u},p)$ degrees-of-freedom (DoFs) that mimics the behavior observed in efficient geometric multigrid schemes for Stokes; \item an algebraic form of Vanka relaxation for saddle-point systems, with a tuned relaxation parameter; and \item block LU factorization technique for the solution of Vanka patches that greatly reduces storage and computational cost. \end{itemize} In total, the algorithm derived in this section (and presented in detail in~\cref{alg:stokes_mg_setup}) is algebraic in fashion, requiring only a description of the original (fine) DoFs and a low-order interpolation operator based on the finite-element basis (on the fine level).
+In this section, we introduce our multilevel algorithm for solving the Stokes system, $Kx=b$, in~\cref{eq:saddle}.
+The algorithm comprises several key components that we detail in subsequent sections, namely: \begin{itemize} \item the use of the low-order \isoptwopone\ discretization to precondition the system; \item the construction of algebraic multigrid hierarchies for separate portions of the system, including the vector Laplacian on the velocity variables (represented by $A$) and the \textit{div-grad}-like system for pressure; \item a careful algebraic coarsening of the $(\vec{u},p)$ degrees-of-freedom (DoFs) to mimic behavior observed in efficient geometric multigrid schemes for Stokes; \item an algebraic form of Vanka relaxation for saddle-point systems, with a tuned relaxation parameter; \item a block LU factorization technique for the solution of Vanka patches that greatly reduces storage and computational cost; and \item a variant of the least-squares commutator distributive Gauss-Seidel (LSC-DGS) relaxation as an alternative to Vanka relaxation. \end{itemize} In total, the algorithm derived in this section (and presented in detail in~\cref{alg:stokes_mg_setup}) is algebraic in fashion, requiring only a description of the original (fine) DoFs and a low-order interpolation operator based on the finite-element basis (on the fine level).